buttonwoodcx/bcx-validation/doc/tutorial.md

 > While you have to be careful to do not provide functions throws exception, `bcx-expression-evaluator` is quite safe, silent most of the time, `"$value.length >= 8"` never throws exception.

 > The full list of arguments of that function is `function(value, propertyPath, context, get)`.
-We only used the first `value` argument here. `propertyPath` and `context` are useful in [nest rule](#nested-rule), `get` is a function to get arbitary expression value from current scope.
-In `bcx-validation`, no matter what you use function for, (to override value, to define raw validator, to provide a rule factory) they all have that same list of arguments, but there are different requiremnts on return value.
+We only used the first `value` argument here. `propertyPath` and `context` are useful in [nest rule](#nested-rule), `get` is a function to get arbitrary expression value from current scope.
+In `bcx-validation`, no matter what you use function for, (to override value, to define raw validator, to provide a rule factory) they all have that same list of arguments, but there are different requirements on return value.

 If you are interested on using expression, please read through [bcx-expression-evaluator README](https://github.com/buttonwoodcx/bcx-expression-evaluator).